 Two p-in-n and one n-in-n silicon microstrip detectors of the ATLAS silicon microstrip detector specification were irradiated and tested in a beam.
 Two comparisons motivated the study: a comparison of p-in-n and n-in-n detectors, and a comparison of low and high resistivity wafers.
 The resistivities of the wafers were 1 k Ω cm for the low resistivity and 4 or 5 k Ω cm for the high resistivity wafers.
-The proton fluence was 4.2 x 1014 p/cm2.
+The proton fluence was 4 x 1014 p/cm2.
 The detectors were kept cold during the irradiation and stored cold.
+The irradiated detectors were warmed up before the subsequent beamtest to anneal and to simulate the warm-up in the maintenance in the real experiment.

-The irradiated detectors were warmed up to anneal and to simulate the warm-up in the maintenance in the real experiment.
+The full depletion voltages of the detectors were estimated.
 The body capacitance measurement implied that the low resistivity wafer had a lower corner voltage.
-However, the voltage was not a clear evidence of a lower full-depletion voltage.
-In the beamtest, the detectors were read out with fast-shaping electronics with one-threshold.
-By scanning the threshold, charge collection information in a single strip was obtained.
-The median charges showed that the full-depletion voltage would be around 300 V in the n-in-n detector.
-The leakage currents suggested all three detectors had a similar full-depletion voltage at around 300 V.
+However, the corner voltage would not be an evidence of a lower full-depletion voltage.
+The charge collection information was obtained from the beamtest data.
+The median charges showed that the full-depletion voltage would be around 300 V in the irradiated n-in-n detector.
+The leakage currents of the detectors suggested all three detectors had a similar full-depletion voltage at around 300 V.

-There was no clear saturation in the median charges in the pin-n detectors.
-The p-in-n detectors required larger bias voltages (by $70 \sim 100$ V) to reach the same median charges as the n-in-n detector.
-The ratios of the median charge in the interstrip over the strip regions showed larger charge loss in the p-in-n detectors at low bias voltages.
-These observations would suggest that the charges were shared between several strips in the p-in-n detectors.
+Compared to the irradiated n-in-n detector, there was no clear saturation in the median charges in the irradiated p-in-n detectors.
+The median charges of the p-in-n detectors increased slow-ly even above 300 V. The p-in-n detectors required larger bias voltages, by 70~100 V, to reach the same median charges as of the n-in-n detector.
+The ratios of the median charge in the interstrip over the strip regions showed smaller charge collection in the inter-strip region in the p-in-n detectors at low bias voltages.
+The smaller median charges and the smaller ratios would suggest that the charges were shared between strips more in the irradiated p-in-n detectors.

 The two p-in-n detectors on low and high resistivity wafers behaved very similarly.
-Although the full-depletion voltages of the two detectors were not evident in the charge collection, the similarity suggested that there was little difference in the fulldepletion voltages of the different resistivity wafers, providing the fundamental character of the detectors from the two manufacturers was the same.
+Although the full-depletion voltages of the two detectors were not evident in the charge collection, the similarity suggested that there was little difference in the full-depletion voltages of the different resistivity wafers at the proton fluence of $4 \times 10^{14} \text{ p/cm}^2$, provided that the fundamental character of the detectors from the two manufacturers were the same.

-The p-in-n detectors required a higher bias voltage for full charge collection, however, the efficiency at 1 fC showed that the detectors were efficient once the bias voltage was over 300 V.
+The irradiated p-in-n detectors required a higher bias voltage for full charge collection, however, the efficiency at 1 fC showed that the detectors were efficient once the bias voltage was over 300 V.